-For those of you who love to sew as much as I do, I see homemade bias tape in your future.
-Sure, you can go to the store and buy some plain trim, but why not make your own.
-It’s easy, fun and the possibilities are endless.
-That’s why I created this new bias tape series for you.
-Today, I’ll teach you how to make your own, and then, for the next few weeks, I’ll show you the fun things you can do with all that bias tape I know you’re going to want to make.
+I love to sew.
+For those of you who love it as much as I do, I see homemade bias tape in your future.
+Sure, you can go to the store and buy some plain trim, but why not sew bias tape of your own.
+It's easy, fun and the possibilities are endless.
+That's why I created this new make your own bias tape series for you.
+Today, I'll teach you how to make your own, and then, for the next few weeks, I'll show you the fun things you can do with all that bias tape I know you're going to want to make.

-The beauty of bias tape is, because it is cut on the bias (45 degree angle) of the fabric, it is super pliable, has stretch and it can curve around all kinds of shapes.
-It can be used to finish off a raw edge on almost anything—hems, armholes, necklines, ruffles, peplums and seams, just to mention a few.
-You can create your own in any color, pattern or size you’d like.
+The beauty of bias tape is, because it is cut on the bias (45 degree angle) of the piece of fabric, it is super pliable, has stretch and it can curve around all kinds of shapes.
+It can be used to finish off a raw edge on almost anything—hems, armholes, necklines, ruffles, peplums and seams, just to mention a few sewing projects it's useful for.
+You can create your own in any color, pattern or size you'd like.
 Making your own saves loads of money.
-And homemade bias tape makes a great gift for all of your sewing friends.
+And DIY homemade bias tape makes a great gift for all of your sewing friends.
 So, what are we waiting for?
-Let’s turn up some good music and get started!
+Let's turn up some good music and get started.
+Happy sewing!

 Things You'll Need